-Task No./Name STCW Competence STCW Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 14.4 Course Note 2 Prevent, control and fight fires on board Fire prevention and fire-fighting appliances Knowledge of action to be taken in the event of fire, including fires involving oil systems maintained the standards of competence for Basic Training and Advanced Firefighting as specified in 46 CFR 11.302(b) and 11.303(b).
+Task No./Name STCW Competence STCW Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 14.4 Course Note 2 Prevent, control and fight fires on board Fire prevention and fire-fighting appliances Knowledge of action to be taken in the event of fire, including fires involving oil systems This KUP is demonstrated by successful completion of approved or accepted training in Basic and Advanced Firefighting within the previous five years, or by providing evidence of having maintained the standards of competence for Basic Training and Advanced Firefighting as specified in 46 CFR 11.302(b) and 11.303(b).
 15.1 Course Note 2 Operate life-saving appliances Life-saving Ability to organize abandon ship drills and knowledge of the operation of survival craft and rescue boats, their launching appliances and arrangements, and their equipment, including radio life-saving appliances, satellite EPIRBs, SARTs, immersion suits and thermal protective aids Proficiency in Surv Survival Craft and ival Craft and Rescu Rescue Boats, other t maintained the stand l completion of approved or accepted training for e Boats, other than Fast Rescue Boats or Proficiency in han Lifeboats and Fast Rescue Boats or by providing ards of competence for PSC or PSC-Limited as specified

-Task No./Name STCW Competence STCW Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 16.1 Course Note 2 Apply medical first aid on board ship Medical aid Practical application of medical guides and advice by radio, including the ability to take effective action based on such knowledge in the case of accidents or illnesses that are likely to occur on board a vessel nstrated by successfu l completion of an approved or accepted Medical First course.
+Task No./Name STCW Competence STCW Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 16.1 Course Note 2 Apply medical first aid on board ship Medical aid Practical application of medical guides and advice by radio, including the ability to take effective action based on such knowledge in the case of accidents or illnesses that are likely to occur on board a vessel This KUP is demonstrated by successful completion of an approved or accepted Medical Fir Aid Provider or Medical Care Provider course.
 17.1.A International Conventions Note 2 Monitor compliance with legislative requirements Basic working knowledge of the relevant IMO conventions concerning safety of life at sea, security and protection of the marine environment On a vessel, or in a laboratory, when asked to describe international conventions concerning safety at sea and protection of the marine environment, the candidate describes requirements relating to safety of life at sea, security and protection of the marine environment.
 The candidate describes appropriate international requirements.